Xilinx/Vitis-Tutorials/Runtime_and_System_Optimization/Feature_Tutorials/02-using-multiple-cu/README.md

 This tutorial uses:

 * BASH Linux shell commands
-* 2020.1 Vitis core development kit release and the *xilinx_u200_xdma_201830_2* platform.
+* 2020.2 Vitis core development kit release and the *xilinx_u200_xdma_201830_2* platform.
 If necessary, it can be easily extended to other versions and platforms.

 >**IMPORTANT:**
 >
->* Before to running any of the examples, make sure you have installed the Vitis core development kit as described in [Installation](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2020.1;t=vitis+doc;d=vhc1571429852245.html) in the Application Acceleration
+>* Before to running any of the examples, make sure you have installed the Vitis core development kit as described in [Installation](https://www.xilinx.com/html_docs/xilinx2020_2/vitis_doc/acceleration_installation.html#vhc1571429852245) in the Application Acceleration
 Development flow of the Vitis Unified Software Platform Documentation (UG1416).
 >* If you run applications on Xilinx® Alveo™ Data Center accelerator cards, ensure the card and software drivers have been correctly installed by following the instructions on the [Alveo Portfolio page](https://www.xilinx.com/products/boards-and-kits/alveo.html).
->* This tutorial module contains a pre-compiled OpenCV™ library compiled by gcc-6.2.0.
-If you are using a host server with a older compiler, you might be required to set the LD_LIBRARY_PATH using the following code to pick required runtime library related to gcc-6.
+>* This tutorial module contains a pre-compiled OpenCV™ library compiled by gcc-6.2.0, and requires gcc/g++ version 5.5 at least, or will return an error during host code compilation.
+You must also set the LD_LIBRARY_PATH using the following code to pick the required runtime library related to gcc-6:
 >   ```
->   export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<Vitis Install Directory>/installs/lin64/Vitis/2020.1/lib/lnx64.o/Default
+>   export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$XILINX_VITIS/lib/lnx64.o/Default
 >   ```

 ### Accessing the Tutorial Reference Files

 1. To access the reference files, enter the following in a terminal: `git clone http://github.com/Xilinx/Vitis-Tutorials`.
-2. Navigate to `using-multiple-cu` directory, and then access the `reference-files` directory.
+2. Navigate to `Runtime_and_System_Optimization/Feature_Tutorials/02-using-multiple-cu` directory, and then access the `reference-files` directory.

 ## Makefile Flow

-You can observe the Makefile used for this tutorial in `using-multiple-cu/reference-files/Makefile`.
+You can observe the Makefile used for this tutorial in `reference-files/Makefile`.
 The top-level settings include:

 * **VPP**: Vitis compiler path to compile the kernel code.
 * **EMCONFIGUTIL**: The path of the utility that creates emulation configuration file, `emconfig.json`.